vsilaev/tascalate-concurrent/README.md

 ## 5. Timeouts
 Any robust application requires certain level of functionality, that handle situations when things go wrong.
 An ability to cancel a hanged operation existed in the library from the day one, but, obviously, it is not enough.
 Cancellation per se defines "what" to do in face of the problem, but the responsibility "when" to do was left to an application code.
 Starting from release 0.5.4 the library fills the gap in this functionality with timeout-related stuff.

-An application developer now have the following options to control execution time of the `Promise`:
+An application developer now have the following options to control execution time of the `Promise` (declared in Promise interface itself):
 ```java
 <T> Promise<T> orTimeout(long timeout, TimeUnit unit[, boolean cancelOnTimeout = true])
 <T> Promise<T> orTimeout(Duration duration[, boolean cancelOnTimeout = true])